infowarfare/Text-Classification-Sentiment-Analysis/README.md

 ## Overview

-This repository contains the implementation of a Text Classification system that categorizes textual data into predefined labels.
+This repository contains the implementation of several models for the novel task of binary text classification.
+The models categorizes text documents into predefined labels.
 It leverages modern machine learning and natural language processing (NLP) techniques to achieve high accuracy and scalability

 ## Dataset